Jaskowicz1/Factorio-Discord-Relay/README.md

 rconPort: 27015
 rconPassword: **********
 disableDiscordConsole: false
+ignoreStartWarning: false
+cleanMessages: false
 ```

+`cleanMessages` will disable achievements within your factorio server.
+If you wish to keep achievements on, I highly recommend you keep `cleanMessages` as false.

 If you have any issues, look at the Errors section.
 If it doesn't list your issue or you still don't understand, feel free to write a ticket under the `Issues` tab.